bmo-node/bmo/packages/httpServer/README.md

 - `method` - is the http method that the handler is for.
 - `schema`- an optional schema takes in two sub objects, these objects should be [joi](https://www.npmjs.com/package/@hapi/joi) schemas that are then used to generate OpenAPI documentation for the resources.
 These are optional and will be ignored if not supplied.
--- if request body is supplied then in coming requests will be validated against the schema.
+-- if request body is supplied then incoming requests will be validated against the schema.
 - `handler`- Is an async function that is invoked when a request is received with the given path and method.

 ### Adding Custom Middleware